Herpinemmanuel/Oceanography/Cas_1/README.md

-# Case 1 : 38 Iterations
+# Case 1 : First Run

+With 37 iterations